imgix/ember-cli-imgix/README.md

 **Please note:** `100vw` is an appropriate `sizes` value for a full-bleed image.
 If your image is not full-bleed, you should use a different value for `sizes`.
 [Eric Portis' "Srcset and sizes"](https://ericportis.com/posts/2014/srcset-sizes/) article goes into depth on how to use the `sizes` attribute.

-Since imgix can generate as many derivative resolutions as needed, react-imgix calculates them programmatically, using the dimensions you specify.
+Since imgix can generate as many derivative resolutions as needed, ember-cli-imgix calculates them programmatically, using the dimensions you specify.
 All of this information has been placed into the srcset and sizes attributes.

 **Width and height known:** If the width and height are known beforehand, it is recommended that they are set explicitly: